csk01/cs424-spring22/README.md

 ## Introduction
 #### Link to Shiny App: <https://csk01.shinyapps.io/subway/>
 This App was built using R and Shiny.
 It visaulizes the Chicago CTA/Subway Ridership Data from 2001 to 2021.

 ## Data
 #### Data Source: <https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f>
 The data used for this app was downloaded from the Chicago Data Portal website.
 The original dataset contains 5 columns namely, station-id, station-name, date, day-type and rides spanning from 2001 to 2021.
 It has 1.09 Million entries.

+#### Data preprocessing
 Firstly the original data was loaded into a dataframe and then the date was converted to a R friendly format(yyyy-mm-dd) using lubridate library.
 Then the dataframe was split into 3 dataframes to store as 3 separate data files containing the date and rides columns for OHare Airport, UIC-Halstead and Addison-North Main Stations only.
 This was done to save space and focus only on the data which I wanted to visualize.
-To reproduc

 ## Source Code
 ### Github Repo: <https://github.com/csk01/cta_subway>
 Download the repository from Github as a zip file.
 Extract it into any folder.
 Open the R code on R studio.
 You can run it either locally or publish it on Shiny apps.